rdglabs/Docusaurus/blog/_SettingUpDocosaurus/index.md

-# Setting Up Docusaurs
+# Setting Up Docusaurus
-The process of learing of Docusaurus and the base setup of Wondering Admin.
+The process of learning Docusaurus and the base setup of Wondering Admin.

 <!--intro-->

-The Docusaurus [getting status](https://docusaurus.io/docs/installation) documentation is a great tool to follow and use.
+The Docusaurus [getting status](https://docusaurus.io/docs/installation)documentation is a great tool to follow and use.
 To be able to run and test the site locally you need node.js V18+.
-To install node.js you can use the isntaller found at [node.js](https://nodejs.org/en/download/package-manager), I used [chocolatey](https://chocolatey.org/install) to installed it.
+To install node.js you can use the installer found at [node.js](https://nodejs.org/en/download/package-manager), I used [chocolatey](https://chocolatey.org/install) to install it.
 I would also recommend using [Visual Studio Code (vscode)](https://code.visualstudio.com/)

 ## Chocolatey & Node.js
 [Chocolatey](https://chocolatey.org/) is a great tool to install program via the command lind.
 Windows has created their own version of it, while its works pretty good and is great for some programs I have found Chocolatey works better for devlopment tools.